haukegravenkamp/Leaky-Guided-Waves-Examples/MultiParEig/README.md

    arbitrary number of parameters (the limit is the overall size of the corresponding Delta matrices),
 * solve a singular generalized eigenvalue problem
+* solve a rectangular multiparameter eigenvalue problem
-* solve a rectangular eigenvalue problem
+* solve a rectangular quadratic two-, three- or four-parameter eigenvalue problem
 * compute few eigenvalues and eigenvectors of a two-parameter eigenvalue problem using implicitly restarted Arnoldi or Krylov-Schur method,
 * compute few eigenvalues and eigenvectors of a two- or three-parameter